NoahR02/learn-odin/src/control_flow_statements/defer_statement.md

 > Note: Notice how we can defer a block of code.

 ### Why use defer statements?
-If you have never seen defer statements before you may be confused as to why you should use them.
+If you have never seen defer statements before, you may be confused as to why you should use them.
 Defer statements are very useful for managing memory.

 If we make a dynamic array then it must be freed, or we will leak memory.